May 9, 2024

 Gearing up for an Initial Public Offering (IPO) involves many activities: financial audits, legal compliance, investor roadshows, and strategic planning.
 Amid all this effort, do not overlook another critical aspect—cybersecurity.

-This blog post explores why developing a robust cybersecurity program is essential for IPO readiness, and how it directly impacts the S-3 filing process.
+This blog post explores why developing a robust cybersecurity program is essential for IPO readiness, and how it directly impacts both the S-1 and subsequent S-3 filing processes.

 Value Preservation and Value Creation